 Generating an OpenAPI document and SDK from Spring Boot

 You have a Spring Boot API and need to generate SDKs or API documentation for other teams.
-Rather than writing and maintaining separate OpenAPI specs, we will walk through how to generate them directly from your Spring Boot code, and then use them to create and customize an SDK.
+Rather than writing and maintaining separate OpenAPI documents, we will walk through how to generate them directly from your Spring Boot code and then use them to create and customize an SDK.

 We’ll work with real code you can run locally, building a simple bookstore API to demonstrate how to properly document API structures, including inheritance between models, endpoint definitions, response types, and error handling.
 The examples illustrate how Spring Boot annotations map to OpenAPI concepts, so you can see how your code translates into API specifications.